tsukhu/redux-and-react-query/README.md

 - This project showcases two redux examples that also use redux saga for async API (Core Redux)

 - The same examples are reimplemented using different techniques
+  1. Pure Redux + Redux Saga
-  1. Redux Toolkit instead of Pure Redux
+  2. Redux Toolkit instead of Pure Redux (with Redux Saga)
-  2. Redux Toolkit with React Query
+  3. Redux Toolkit with React Query (without Redux Saga)
   3. Pure React Query

 ## Findings